lapwat/papeer/README.md

 Type `papeer completion bash -h` for more information.

-You can replace bash by your own shell (zsh, fish, powershell).
+You can replace `bash` by your own shell (zsh, fish or powershell).

 # Dependencies